sysgears/grain/docs/latest.markdown

 `prod` - site generation and site deployment environment

-`cmd` - theme-specific command-mode environment, used when running an extension command
+`cmd` - theme-specific command-mode environment, used when running a custom command
         defined in SiteConfig.groovy

 ###Advanced configuration